 It was identified that Lachie Macquarie and Diane Nicholson attended a meeting with Iain Shonny Paterson (LLTNP Representative) and Heather Reid (LLTNP Board Convenor) on Wednesday 26th March 2025.
 The meeting was held at Strachur with other community councils of the area LLTNP area.
 The main items identified to the National Park representatives were FLS, Puck’s Glen closure, Flooding, the development of Wind Farms (mainly Giant’s Burn Wind Farm) and Camping Issues at Ardentinny.

-KCC requested that LLTNP firstly engages with FLS to expedite the storm clearance of Puck’s Glen as it is important to both local residents and a tourist destination.
-Secondly discuss assistance and land maintenance that FLS can provide to reduce the flooding experienced from Kilmun to Strone that is evident due to the tree harvesting.
+KCC requested that LLTNP firstly engages with FLS to expedite the storm clearance of Puck’s Glen as it is important to both local residents and is a tourist destination.
+Secondly, discuss assistance and land maintenance that FLS can provide to reduce the flooding experienced from Kilmun to Strone that is evident due to the tree harvesting.

 LLTNP advised that the new Local Development Plan 2026 will be out for consultation this year and published in 2026.